odoo/documentation/legal/terms/enterprise.rst

 ++++++++++++

-For the duration of this Agreement, Odoo SA commits to sending a "Security Advisory" to the Customer for any security Bug that is discovered in the Covered Versions of the Software, at least 2 weeks before making the Security Advisory public, unless the Bug has already been disclosed publicly by a third party.
+For the duration of this Agreement, Odoo SA commits to sending a "Security Advisory" to the Customer for any security Bug that is discovered in the Covered Versions of the Software (this excludes Extra Modules), at least 2 weeks before making the Security Advisory public, unless the Bug has already been disclosed publicly by a third party.
 Security Advisories include a complete description of the Bug, its cause, its possible impacts on the Customer's systems, and the corresponding remedy for each Covered Version.